Lesjaverk: History

-Lesja jernverk (Lesja Iron Works) or Lesjaverk formally operated from 1659 to 1812 in the municipality of Lesja and was an important Dano-Norwegian iron works.
+Lesja jernverk (Lesja Iron Works) or Lesjaverk formally operated from 1659 to 1812 in what is now Lesja Municipality and was an important Dano-Norwegian iron works.
 When the forest was hewn, iron production was no longer economically viable at Lesjaverk, and the works were closed in 1812.
 The abandoned mines at Gruvlia, Håmårfossen and Stellsteinberget, as well as the former iron smelter and charcoal kilns can still be seen.
 A historical path with signs provides the visitor with an overview of the original operation; the oldest ironworks of this magnitude in Norway.

 The village lies at the east end of the bifurcation lake Lesjaskogsvatnet.
 This lake originally only flowed west into the Rauma river at the village of Lesjaskog and onwards through the magnificent Romsdalen valley.
 A 3 m high dam was constructed by the Lesja Iron Works in the 1660s to improve transportation caused the water to also flow eastward into the river Gudbrandsdalslågen.
 The lake lies at an elevation of 611 m above sea level and it covers about 5 km2 in area.

 The people who established the Lesja Verk built their own church (Lesjaverk Church) for the workers in 1695, but the church building was moved to Lesjaskog in 1855.
 The church in Lesjaverk was a satellite church of that in Lesja, as was the Folldal Church which served the Folldal works (Folldal Verk) copper mines.
 Per Berg reports, “When the sexton Ola Kring died in Lesja in 1751, Frederik Wiborg was appointed sexton there and was presented to the congregation on the third Sunday following Trinity.
 There certainly wasn't anything very special about being a teacher in Ringsaker, if he was willing to change that for being a sexton.
 No house or land went with the post and the work was hard.
 In the Lesja parish there were three satellite churches - Lesjeverk, Dovre, and Folldal.
 The travel distances were great and it could be very difficult in the winter.”